gabx/R-project/TidyData/accelerometers/README.md

 * two tidy data sets as *.csv* files in the **data** directory
 * one code book *codeBook.pdf* in the **doc** directory.
 It describes the variables, the data and any work done to perform the data cleaning process.

-The script `run_analysis.R` does not exist, as the ProjectTample package manages every step of the data tidy process.
+* one `run_analysis.R` in the *src* directory

 Please find below more info and how to load & deploy the project.

 ## A quick note about ProjectTemplate